-For others, scalp micropigmentation treatments offer a way to recreate the hairline, add thickness, and fill in bald patches.
+For others, scalp micropigmentation offers a way to recreate your hairline, add visual thickness, and fill in bald patches.
 However, just so you know the dangers and mistakes, we’ve put together a list of scalp micropigmentation regrets.

 So, Scalp Micropigmentation is a restoration procedure to recreate to look of hair and uses microneedles to inject pigments into your scalp to recreate the look of hair follicles.

 Don’t get caught out with bad SMP!
-I’ve personally done 100s of hours of research for you and used #1 on my best of list.
-If you want your hairline back and the best result, the checkout the Best Scalp Micropigmentation Clinics now.
+I’ve personally done 100s of hours of research for you and used a top rated SMP clinic.
+If you want your hairline back and the best result, the checkout the Best Scalp Micropigmentation for all the top clinics now.

 The whole point of scalp micropigmentation is to recreate the look of real hair follicles, so it can be very disappointing when you can tell it’s fake.
 However, licensed hair clinics tend to provide good results that look just like natural hair follicles.

-If you’ve had people tell you that your hairline tattoos don’t look real or don’t have that stubble feel, you shouldn’t be too concerned.
+If you’ve had people tell you that your hairline tattoos don’t look real or don’t have that 3D stubble look, you shouldn’t be too concerned.

-Scalp micropigmentation isn’t always the best under a microscope.
+Scalp micropigmentation isn’t going to be put under a microscope, but it still must look like real hair follicles.
 These tattoos typically look the most real on men who already shave their head and like the stubble look.

 Before After Pictures of Scalp Micropigmentation